SparkPost/support-docs/support/tech-resources/transmissions-breaking-changes.md

 ---
 title: "Upcoming Breaking Changes to the Transmissions API - Communications Log"
-description: "UPDATE: September 2020.
-On January 12, 2019, single-recipient transmissions and inline content validation will become asynchronous."
+description: "Single-recipient transmissions and inline content validation will become asynchronous."
 ---

 The [Transmissions API](https://developers.sparkpost.com/api/transmissions/) is among our most heavily used endpoints.
 We know how critical it is to how our customers integrate email into their applications.
 That’s why we’re continuously looking for ways to further strengthen its reliability, maximize its performance, and improve the developer experience.
 It’s also why we’re very careful about making any changes that might impact how our customers use the Transmissions API in their production code.

 Usually, these objectives are aligned, but there are times when moving the API forward require an unavoidable breaking change.
 We will be deploying one of those changes.
 Read on for the details.

-## Update: September X, 2020
+## Update: September 30, 2020

 As we have continued to make improvements to SparkPost infrastructure, we are moving into the next stage of these changes.
 In 2019, this breaking change was put into effect for many of our enterprise customers in US West, and all customers in the EU region.
 As we finish 2020 and moving into 2021, we will be completing these changes for the rest of the customers in the US West region.